cea-hpc/pcocc/docs/source/manpages/man7/newvm-tutorial.rst

         resource-set: "default"
         description: "Cloud enabled Ubuntu 17.10"

-We selected the *default* configuration as a **resource-set** for these VMs.
+We selected *default* as the **resource-set** for these VMs.
 It should reference one of the resource sets defined in the :file:`/etc/resources.yaml` file.
 Please refer to the :ref:`resources.yaml <resources.yaml>` and :ref:`networks.yaml <networks.yaml>` configuration files for more informations on this option.

 Following this step, you should be able to list your new virtual machines::